 IDEA (Individuals with Disabilities Education Act)

 A law ensuring services to children with disabilities throughout the nation.
 IDEA governs how states and public agencies provide early intervention, special education and related services to eligible infants, toddlers, children and youth with disabilities.

 IFA (Instructional Facilities Allotment)

 An allotment that provides funding to school districts for payments on debt service for the purchase, construction, renovation and expansion of instructional facilities

 IHE (Institute of Higher Education)

 ISP (Intensive Summer Program)

-The Intensive Summer Program provides intensive academic instruction during the summer semester to promote postsecondary success for middle school and high school students identified as being at risk of dropping out of school.
+A program that provides intensive academic instruction during the summer semester to promote post-secondary success for middle school and high school students identified as being at risk of dropping out of school

 LEA (Local Educational Agencies)